 Apps display the same interface on all sizes of Apple Watch, adjusting the layout as necessary.
-For example, the 40mm and 42mm screens offer approximately the same amount of space, so you can generally use the same layout on both.
-The 38mm, on the other hand, offers less space, while the 44mm offers considerably more, so you may want to adjust your layout for these screens.
+You can often use the same layout on screens that have similar areas.
+For example, the 40mm and 42mm screens offer approximately the same amount of space; similarly, the 41mm and 44mm screens offer about the same amount of space.
+The 38mm, on the other hand, offers less space, while the 45mm offers considerably more, so you may want to adjust your layout for these screens.

 Show the same content, regardless of display size.
 Use relative sizing and Dynamic Type to ensure that items expand or contract naturally to fill the available space.
 It’s also best to use the same image for all display sizes; for guidance, see Image Optimization.